Moffein/RiskyMod/Wiki/Survivors/Commando.md

 ## Commando

-Mostly the same, with buffs to his less-used skills and no more falloff on his attacks.
+Mostly the same, with buffs to his less-used skills.

 ## Primaries